Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 The opening was crudely radiused by a prior owner to make room for these big ugly tires, which included destroying the wheel house inner flange.
 So I will be rebuilding the wheel house and the quarter lip.

-In addition, the lower rear of the quarter has evidence of Bondo:
+In addition, the lower rear of the quarter has evidence of thick Bondo:

-And, there is rust in the wheel house.
+And, there is rust in the rear wheel house.
 Arrgh.
-This will be a challenge to save it.
+This will be a challenge to save the quarter.

 Before I can install the patch panels I need to fix the lower rear of the passenger side wheelhouse.
 The front, however, is perfect: